We're currently enhancing accessibility features for our grant documents, please stay tuned for updates.

-In Maryland, a local education agency (LEA) is determined to be significantly disproportionate if it has one or more subgroups of students evidencing a risk ratio of greater than 2.0 for
+In Maryland, a local education agency (LEA) is identified if it has one or more subgroups of students evidencing a risk ratio of greater than 2.0 for

-IDEA regulations guiding the mandatory provision of CCEIS require LEAs identified by the State as having significant disproportionality to reserve 15 percent of IDEA Part B Section 611 and Section 619 funds to implement a comprehensive system of proactive and responsive actions to address root cause factors contributing to significant disproportionality with respect to identification, placement, and/or disciplinary removals.
+IDEA regulations guiding the mandatory provision of CCEIS require LEAs identified by the State as having data leading to over-identification in one or more of the noted categories to reserve 15 percent of IDEA Part B Section 611 and Section 619 funds to implement a comprehensive system of proactive and responsive actions to address root cause factors contributing to these matters with respect to identification, placement, and/or disciplinary removals.
 CCEIS is defined by regulations at

 34 CFR §300.646(d).